voidfiles/ci-presentation/presentation.md

 # the only certain thing is uncertainty

 <div class="notes">
 So, if we embrace uncertaintiy, and we embrace risk.
-We can start to ask the question: How do we systemically minimize the impact of risk and uncertainty.
+We can start to ask: How do we systemically minimize the impact of risk and uncertainty.

 Personally, when I finally understood this, it was freeing.

 I worked with CI and CD systems for a long time before I understood why they were helpful.
 Before I actually dug in and did the work to understand the buisness value.
-All I knew was that I felt better when I used them, the team's I worked on seemed to get alot done.
+All I knew was that I felt better when I used them, the team's I worked on seemed to get a lot done.

 It wasn't until I did the work that I realized that spending a lot of time on the delivery of software isn't a luxury, it needs to be a core buissness value.
 The process of delivering the code is just as important as the code it's self.
 </div>